Hunt.io SQL Documentation

 - SELECT Clause:

-Specify the fields to return.SELECT ip, port FROM http
+Specify the fields to return.SELECT ip, port FROM http - FROM Clause:

-Specify the dataset (e.g.,http
+Specify the dataset (e.g.,http,malware,certificates). - WHERE Clause:

-for "greater than":SELECT ip, port FROM http WHERE timestamp.day gt '2024-08-01'
+Filter records using supported operators.
+Use==for equality andgtfor "greater than":SELECT ip, port FROM http WHERE timestamp.day gt '2024-08-01' - GROUP BY Clause:

 Group results by one or more fields. - Aggregate Functions:

-Use functions such asuniq()
+Use functions such asuniq(),min(), andmax()for aggregations.

 Note: Only

-queries are permitted.
+SELECTqueries are permitted.
 Data modifications (INSERT/UPDATE/DELETE) are not allowed.

 5. Field Properties and Allowed Operators